Skip to main content

 Objective 1.
 Create a set of agreed ethical, legal, regulatory, business and sustainability principles to establish governance and operational processes to enable sharing and access to data and samples

-On the ethical and legal side of this objective, WP2 has continued to inform the project with the development of the detailed exploration of the ecosystem that EPND operates in.
-In developing this first version of the output (D2.2) entitled “The Current State of Biomedical Data and Sample Sharing for Research Purposes in Europe: Perspectives from the European Neurodegenerative Disease Community” the team has developed insights and recommendations that will inform the implementation of necessary governance processes and is helping steer the project.
+On the ethical and legal side of this objective, WP2 has continued to gather information to support the project (internally documented as part of M12), further extending the research published in (D2.2) entitled “The Current State of Biomedical Data and Sample Sharing for Research Purposes in Europe: Perspectives from the European Neurodegenerative Disease Community”.
+The team has taken experience from supporting case study activities, as well as extending research into the EHDS Regulation Proposal and legal entity structures that might become impactful in the EU in the coming years.
+As has been the ongoing goal the team is focused on developing insights and recommendations from this research to that will inform the implementation of necessary governance processes as the project moves into its next stage.

 Objective 2.
 Establish a network that provides central and federated access to high quality samples and data from ~70 cohorts by combining existing data discovery and sharing initiatives made interoperable as part of the AD Workbench.